Sign up to our newsletter to get the latest on living wage and income

 Minimum wage

-The minimum wage in Chile is set by law at 460,000 Chilean pesos (491 EUR) per month for workers between 18 and 65 years.[1]
+The minimum wage in Chile is set by law at 460,000 Chilean pesos (469 EUR) per month for workers between 18 and 65 years.
+Below the age of 18 and above the age of 65, the minimum wage is set to 343,150 Chilean pesos (350 EUR) per month.[1]
 Although labour laws are properly enforced in the formal sector, the government has an insufficient number of labour inspectors to ensure enforcement throughout the whole country.
 In the informal economy, workers are not guaranteed adequate wages.
 Most minimum wage violations occur in the retail and the real estate sector.
 Furthermore, the most vulnerable social group to labour exploitation are immigrant workers in the agricultural sector.[2]

 Footnotes